AnastasiaMegabit/FASTbot/README.md

 [![FASTbot taps edges of block box video](https://raw.githubusercontent.com/AnastasiaMegabit/FASTbot/master/img/FASTbot_Blooper.png)](https://youtu.be/XcfFtEHvWSk "FASTbot taps edges of block box video")

 #### Patrolling an Area
 - Producing the quaternion to have the bot move right and left was a new experience for our team and not as intuitive as we had hoped.
+It turns out it is hard for a human to think about what a quaternion looks like but much easier to think in terms of Euler's.
+So, we chose to use a conversion function which takes in an Euler's angle and returns a quaternion rather than tinker with the quaternion directly.
-- Inexact rotation/distance for patrol due to 80 degree spinScan
+- We found that we experienced an inexact rotation/distance for patrol due to our decision to use an 80 degree spinScan.
+The choice to use this odd degree was because we wanted to make sure the tag would, at some point, be within the scope of the Kinect camera during its full spin but at the same time minimize the number of scans the bot would have to stop to make.
+This meant that when the bot "turned to the left/right", it would be an offset from its starting position and the bot would not move exactly left or exactly right.
+We decided this was acceptable considering the bot was simply patrolling a general area and not specifically required to go exactly left or right.

 #### Following instructions
 - Our bot was designed to request a new instruction from distpatch using the raw_input command.
 This works beautifully when the dispatcher turns the bots in the morning and they sit at home waiting for instructions but it is problematic if the bot is in the field after its last pick up or dropoff.
 The request was going to function the same but if the bot was in the field, it should only wait for a short time before returning home to get out of the way.  raw_input does not have a built in time out feature so we had to get creative.
 We found a creative use of an AlarmException and the signal class which we could tweak and leverage to call goHome after it waited for 20 seconds and which would then send an empty char to raw_input.